 If the Survivor has passed, we require proof of death.
 This can include a gravestone marker, a legal document, a newspaper obituary or other simple identification documents.
 If you have any issues with this, please let us know and we can assist you in finding something.

-To send us your completed forms, request one-on-one support, or for more information about records in the NCTR collection and how to access them, please contact us.
+To send us your completed forms, request support, or for more information about records in the NCTR collection and how to access them, please contact us.

 Accessing and viewing records within the NCTR Archives may be a traumatic experience for Survivors and their families.
 If at any time you feel the need to speak with someone, a national crisis line is available 24 hours a day, seven days a week.